Qiu Jin: Legacy

+Qiu's view was that religion distracted women from their duties to each other and to the nation.
+Impacted by Qiu's example, founders of new women's schools emphasized teaching of scientific theory and explanations for nature.

 Qiu's death was a major topic in late Qing era newspapers.
 Newspapers with a range of political perspectives described her treatment as unjust and compared her to a contemporary Dou E. These media discussions of Qiu focused on her mistreatment in the justice system of a corrupt government; while they acknowledged her advocacy for women, they denied her revolutionary activities.

 Qiu also inspired literary works in the years immediately following her death.
 The Shenzhou Daily's serialized fiction Resurrection at Xuanting depicts Qiu Jin being revived under the name Xia Yu.
 Lu Xun's short story Medicine's protagonist is also named Xia Yu, as a reference to Qiu Jin.
 Other works created soon after her death include the zaju drama Tragedy at Xuanting and the novel Frost in June.

 She is buried beside West Lake in Hangzhou.
 In 1930, the Shaoxing built the Monument to the Martyr Qiu Jin at the location where she was executed.Qiu was posthumously immortalized in the Republic of China's popular consciousness and literature.
 These remembrances tended to downplay her advocacy for women and emphasize her revolutionary activities.
 The Nationalist government promoted her story on The Nationalist Government Radio Station.
 Among its initial programs was a baijiao gu performance of Qiu Jin's Martyrdom.
 The Nationalists' Propaganda Department instructed local governments to obtain recordings of the program to help propagate revolutionary deeds.
 On 14 October 1935, the Nationalist government issued a decree eulogizing Qiu Jin.